Sensory Bins 101: Transforming Playtime with Edible Magic

 To maximize these benefits, strategically add baby-safe tools to your edible sensory setups.
 Large silicone spoons, measuring cups, and clean spatulas encourage practicing hand-eye coordination and spatial awareness.
 When they inevitably decide to chew on the spoon or taste the edible mud they scooped, you can simply smile.

-Top Taste-Safe Ideas: Pantry Staples Turned Playtime
+Top Taste-Safe Ideas: Staples Turned Playtime

 Now that we understand the deep developmental benefits, stock your sensory toolkit with the best taste-safe ideas available in your kitchen.
 The golden rule is selecting ingredients that are easily digestible, free of common allergens and pose absolutely zero choking risks.
 You do not need to spend a fortune on specialized educational toys when your pantry is brimming with versatile, engaging, and completely edible play materials.